Silicified microcrystalline cellulose (SMCC) is a high-performance pharmaceutical excipient designed for direct compression tablets.

 Colloidal silicon dioxide (fumed silica, ~7–40 nm primary particle size) functions as a glidant by physically separating MCC particles and disrupting these cohesive interactions.
 When integrated through co-processing, the silica forms a partial coating on the cellulose surface, occupying the most active binding sites and reducing effective inter-particle contact area.

-The outcome is measurable: Carr Index values for SMCC typically fall below 15 (indicating good-to-excellent flow), compared to 20–30+ for standard MCC grades of similar particle size.
+In addition,the outcome is measurable: Carr Index values for SMCC typically fall below 15 (indicating good-to-excellent flow), compared to 20–30+ for standard MCC grades of similar particle size.
 This difference is critical in high-speed rotary tablet presses, where consistent die filling depends on reliable powder flow from the hopper through the feed frame.

-Additionally, the reduced internal stress in SMCC tablets (compared to over-lubricated MCC tablets) means that the plastic deformation capacity of cellulose is more fully utilized.
+Additionally, the reduced internal stress in Silicified Microcrystalline Cellulose tablets (compared to over-lubricated MCC tablets) means that the plastic deformation capacity of cellulose is more fully utilized.
 Studies have demonstrated that SMCC tablets achieve higher hardness at equivalent compression force, and maintain higher hardness in the presence of magnesium stearate — a critical advantage, as lubricant sensitivity is one of the main failure modes in direct compression formulation.

 | Parameter | SMCC | Standard MCC (e.g., PH-102) |